stewartSG/flightsearch/README.md

 ## 10.0 Acknolwedgements
 - Thank you TW and Infant for giving me the opportunity to work on this.
 Shall improve on it and push some fixes ASAP! :)

+# Known issues
+- Hamburger menu on mobile is experiencing issues, will be fixed as part of hotfixes today
+- Style guide forms section needs some updating to refresh old components phased out
+- Style guide sections for utility has some templating issues that is causing navigational problems

+# Special Notes:
+- Demo Site is available via : http://188.166.212.240/
+- Access the styleguide generated via Hologram via : http://188.166.212.240/styleguide/bases.html
+- Access the actual flight results page via : http://188.166.212.240/result

+# Usability Test Notes:
+- So far, project is tested on iPad Air 2, Macbook Retina on OSX Yosemite, iPhone 6 on Safari / Chrome and seems to be working fine in terms of responsiveness and usability.
+- Hamburger menu issue is to be fixed in next hotfix push

 ## Prerequisites
 - ruby 2.2.3